drjerry/avalanche/draft.md

 The documentation around each of these is a great place to start reading to get a sense on the state of the art of non-cryptographic hashing.

-Let's back up for a minute.
 By definition, a hash function takes as input a string of raw bytes, and returns an integer.
 The "size" of the hash function refers to the size of its return type.
 For instance, the `.hashCode()` method in Java returns a 32-bit integer; 64-bit and 128-bit return types are also common.

-_(Add more detail about what's the point?)_

-Almost all discussions of how to design non-cryptographic hash function mention two common desired characteristics: avoiding collisions, and performance.
-The Chartbeat Engineering team recently engaged in a friendly competition to produce a hash function that meets the following criterion:

-- its return type needs to be 128-bits
-- it must avoid collisions on at least one billion ASCII strings of arbitrary   length, usually at most one kilobyte in size
-- it must be written in JavaScript (ouch!)
-- the "minified" (compiled) JavaScript function must be as small as possible, idealy under 512 bytes
+Hashing serves many purposes but it is primarily used to quickly compare or index large sets of data.
+At Chartbeat, we hash browser strings along with some other basic information in order to track the behavior of over 1 billion visitors to our client sites.

 ## FNV Variant

-The obvious first pass for a submission is to start with existing simple hash function and modify it in some way.
+The obvious first pass for our submission was to start with an existing simple hash function and modify it in some way.
 Fortunately, not only are many non-cryptographic functions not only open source, many are public domain.
 One such is the [FNV family](http://www.isthe.com/chongo/tech/comp/fnv/).